iomicroservices/baselink-nuxt/content/services/home-cleaning/index.md

     text: testft
 ---
 #title
-Home cleaning {{$doc.location}}
+Home cleaning{{$doc.location}}

 #description
 Your home deserves the best care.
-At BaseLink, we offer expert cleaning services {{$doc.location}} that bring freshness and comfort to your space.
+At BaseLink, we offer expert cleaning services{{$doc.location}} that bring freshness and comfort to your space.
 Whether you need a regular cleaning routine or a one-off deep clean, our team provides flexible, high-quality solutions that fit your schedule.
 ::

+---

 ::subcategory
 #title
-Domestic cleaning services {{$doc.location}}
+Domestic cleaning services{{$doc.location}}

 #description
-Choose the service you need {{$doc.location}} to get an instant quote and schedule your booking – simple!
+Choose the service you need{{$doc.location}} to get an instant quote and schedule your booking – simple!
 ::

+---

 ::faq-side
 #faqs